 A visitor centre with extensive displays set the scene.
 Then you can take a tour of several buildings in the fort, led by guides in period dress who relate stories of the momentous events, as well as the rather tough lives of Mounties in those early days.
 Outside the fort walls, a couple buildings represent the posts of Metis traders who would acquire furs by trading for goods which included everything from useful items to vile rot-gut whiskey.

-On our most recent visit, we were fortunate to be there when they were demonstrating how to fire a 9-pounder muzzle-loading rifle, a large gun that was used to defend the fort in the early years.
+We were fortunate to be there when they were demonstrating how to fire a 9-pounder muzzle-loading rifle, a large gun that was used to defend the fort in the early years.
 It’s difficult to anticipate the exact moment that the gun will fire, so to get this type of photo, it’s best to set your camera on continuous shooting mode and fire a burst of shots in quick succession, starting just ahead of the gun being fired.
 The settings for this firing gun photo were 1/1250 sec., f6.3, ISO 400.

 The site also has some nice walking trails.
 One short walk follows meandering Battle Creek, with interpretive panels along the way relating the life of the Metis in the Cypress Hills.
 Other walks head higher into the hills with sweeping views over the fort and the hilly landscape.
 It’s this mix of scenery and history that makes Fort Walsh so attractive for photographers.